JavascriptLearner815/JavascriptLearner815.github.io/_posts/2021-05-27-my-sister-is-gay-and-its-perfectly-normal.md

 A more popular term for this is "Single", as long as sex is involved.
 Loners are single forever.

+## What Is Non-Binary/Binary?

+Being binary means you prefer being mentioned via gender-specific pronouns, e.g. he, him, his, his, ...; she, her, her, hers, ....
+The acro means you prefer being mentiond via neutral pronouns, e.g. they, them, their, theirs, ....
+My half sister and I are binary, but one of my half sister's friends is non-binary.

 ## -sexual

 Of the tertiary sexual orientations.